Frequently Asked Questions.

 I am registered with the Information Commissioner’s Office (ICO) and I follow GDPR guidelines.
 All records are kept securely and I will assign a reference code to your name which is kept separate from your personal details.
 In all note taking I will only use your reference code so as to keep your details anonymous.

-As a counsellor I have monthly supervision which is to ensure that I have accountability for my work with you and that it is in keeping with the ethical guidelines and standards which I am bound to as a qualified, professional, counsellor.
-As part of supervision, I may share a general overview of what you bring however only your initials will be used, and the focus of my supervisor is offering insight into how our work together is best supporting you.
+I have monthly supervision which is to ensure that I have accountability for my work with you and that it is in keeping with the ethical guidelines and standards which I am bound to as a qualified, professional, psychotherapist.
+As part of supervision, I may share a general overview of key and relevant aspects of you and our work together however only your initials will be used, and the focus of my supervisor is offering insight into how our work together is best supporting you.

 There are some limitations with regards to confidentiality.
-There is a legal obligation for me to disclose any admissions in relation to terrorist offences and drug trafficking.
+There is a legal obligation for me to disclose to authorities any admissions in relation to terrorism, trafficking and/or money laundering.
 I will also use my professional judgment to inform appropriate parties when I feel as though your safety, the safety of children or vulnerable adults, may be at serious risk.
 However, where appropriate, I will speak about this with you first and explore options of how best to address the situation.

 Why Sliding Scale Fees?